-Camera Name: Specity a name for your camera
+Camera Name: Specify a name for your camera

-- LED Control: Select Normal to enable the LED on the front of the device, or select off to disable the LED. - User Access Control: Select Enable to enable user access control or Disable to allow only the administrator account to access the camera. - Snapshot URL Select Enable to allow access to the current camera Authentication: snapshot via the web address indicated. - Add User Account: Create new user for accessing the video image.
-Enter the user name, password, and password confirmation, and click Add.
+LED Control: Select Normal to enable the LED on the front of the device, or select off to disable the LED.

+User Access Control: Select Enable to enable user access control or Disable to allow only the administrator account to access the camera.

+Snapshot URL Select Enable to allow access to the current camera user name, password, and password confirmation, and click Add.
 A maximum of 8 user accounts can be added into the user list.